kodius/userswitch/README.md

 By clicking on a button, your Rails app will switch to a different user, that is, your session will change to that of a different account and save you the time you might otherwise spend clicking on logout links and filling in forms to log as a different user.

-Different roles can have different colors so as to be more noticeable.
+Different roles have different colors so as to be more noticeable.
+If we put mulitple "same role" users for testing, we can still see by color coding what role it belongs to.

 ![alt](https://cloud.githubusercontent.com/assets/17185440/24800120/04b1a614-1b9f-11e7-9584-3392ca40f125.gif)